sppunderreview/PSSO/README.md

 To reproduce the feature extraction, usually a script called `Preprocess.py` can be run.

 Some frameworks have a more complex feature extraction workflow.
-For instance, a function embedding requires a learning phase and an embedding generation phase.
+For instance, a function embedding such as Gemini requires a learning phase and an embedding generation phase.
 Only after distance computations (`gDist` folders) are done can similarity indices be computed from these computations.

 ## Usage - BinKit Dataset
 The `BinKit` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.